John Murphy (priest): The rising in County Wexford

 On the afternoon of 26 May 1798, news of two events reached north Wexford: the first was a massacre of suspected United Irishmen by loyalists at Carnew and by the garrison at Dunlavin; this seemed to verify rumours circulating in the previous months of a plot to kill Catholics.
 The second was news of a United Irish rising at Naas, Carlow, and in much of County Kildare.
-Approached by his parishioners, at this point Murphy appears to have agreed to commit to leading resistance locally.
+Approached by his parishioners, at this point, Murphy appears to have agreed to commit to leading resistance locally.

 Oulart Hill

-On the evening of 28th a patrol of some twenty cavalry from the Camolin yeomanry had been sent to investigate a report of an attack on the house of a Mrs Piper at Tincurry near Scarawalsh, in which her son in law was killed; they found the road blocked at the townland of the Harrow by a group of farmers armed with pikes.
+On the evening of the 28th, a patrol of some twenty cavalry from the Camolin Yeomanry had been sent to investigate a report of an attack on the house of a Mrs Piper at Tincurry near Scarawalsh, in which her son-in-law was killed; they found the road blocked at the townland of the Harrow by a group of farmers armed with pikes.
 After an attempt to confront them two yeomen, lieutenant Thomas Bookey and John Donovan, were knocked down and killed.
 The remainder rode back to Ferns following which groups of yeomanry left there and Enniscorthy determined to shoot anyone they deemed responsible.

 Murphy sent one party to raid the house of Mountnorris at Camolin for arms; another raided and burned Bookey's house at Rockspring, while a third raided the house of Mr Burrowes, a clergyman at Oulart, killing him and six other loyalist residents.
 During the night a number of houses were burned by rebels and up to 170 across the county by the yeomanry, including Murphy's own chapel: many loyalist civilians fled to the towns.

 Detachments of militia from the garrisons at Arklow and Wexford were now converging on the rebels.
 Murphy collected his supporters at Oulart Hill, accompanied by terrified local peasantry who joined them for protection; they were also joined by Edward Roche and Morgan Byrne, two sympathetic yeomanry officers.
 Surrounded and attacked by a detachment of 110 men from the North Cork Militia under Col. Foote, Murphy, Roche and Byrne organised their followers, and, in the ensuing Battle of Oulart Hill, all but five of the militia were killed.
-A participant on the rebel side, Peter Foley, later recalled that "we were all novices in the art of war", adding that although nominated leader, Murphy "was of little use to us" and there was "no commmander".
+A participant on the rebel side, Peter Foley, later recalled that "we were all novices in the art of war", adding that although the nominated leader, Murphy "was of little use to us" and there was "no commander".